Greatest Literature banner

 I'm here to try to change that.

-Even his prolific production of short stories, which appeared in magazines for more than four decades (holding an unbeatable record for appearances in The New Yorker)—and were gathered into collections every few years—has been held against him.
+Even his prolific production of short stories, published in magazines for more than four decades (setting the record for appearances in The New Yorker) has been held against him.
 Especially in his latter career, it is charged, he was just knocking them out.
 The stories lost focus, meandered and became irrelevant, it is said

 Part of the problem may be that O'Hara outlived and out-produced many of his acclaimed contemporaries.
-In addition to his faltering fiction of the 1960s, his letters and published commentary of that era showed him to be a conservative crank, obsessed with seeking status in the establishment.
+In the 1960s his letters and published commentary of that era showed him to be a conservative crank, obsessed with seeking status in the establishment.
 His major work then was still going over the times and subjects of his earlier work.

-He was also known in literary circles—among the fellow writers he praised and idolized and in whose ranks he yearned to be accepted—as quite a piece of work: a mean drunk and a petty, self-promoting sycophant.
-Even when he wrote a fawning appreciation of Hemingway's otherwise panned novel, Across the River and Into the Trees, the master was offended at what he saw as O'Hara patronizing him.
+He was also known in literary circles—among the fellow writers he praised and in whose ranks he yearned to be accepted—as a piece of work: a mean drunk and a petty, self-promoting sycophant.
+Even when he wrote a fawning appreciation of Hemingway's otherwise panned novel, Across the River and into the Trees, the master was offended at what he saw as O'Hara patronizing him.

 Famous peers

-But surely it's now past the time when the name of John O'Hara should evoke odious comparisons to his contemporaries.
+But surely it's past the time now when O'Hara's name should evoke odious comparisons to his contemporaries.
 Or when mentions of his work should stir discussion of his possible failings as a man.
 More than forty years after his death, with several of his novels still in print and his best stories still being anthologized, we may be compelled to raise him a notch or two in our canon of great American literary figures.

 In his early years, O'Hara was accepted as a leading chronicler of his times.
 His first novels, Appointment in Samarra (1934) and BUtterfield 8 (1935), and his first stories, collected in The Doctor's Son and Other Stories (1935) and Files on Parade (1939), were recognized as offering a command of the forms with a conversational style and dispassionate voice that was equal to but distinct from the work of his famous peers

 Moreover, he seemed to deal with lighter-weight themes than the other greats of his time.
-He focused ever more intently on the ironies of social life, usually—but not always—of the wealthy and artistic classes.
-Like William Makepeace Thackeray, Theodore Dreiser and Henry James before him—and Tom Wolfe after him—he examined minutely the unwritten rules and byplay of status and sexual relationships in various levels of society
+He focused ever more intently on the ironies of social life, usually—but not always—of the upper middle classes.
+Like William Makepeace Thackeray, Theodore Dreiser and Henry James before him—and Tom Wolfe after him—he examined minutely the unwritten rules and byplay of status and sexual relationships in various levels of society.

 But his unadorned, colloquial style may have undercut the seriousness of his achievement, so he never received the same credit as those others.

-Appointment in Samarra cleverly shows the intertwining of characters from all strata of Gibbsville (stand-in for his hometown of Pottsville, Pennsylvania), the analysis disguised in the ironical story of an affluent local Cadillac dealer's self-destruction.
-BUtterfield 8 delves into the relationship of a proud, promiscuous, lower-class woman with an upper-class businessman.
+He started off well.
+Appointment in Samarra cleverly shows the intertwining of characters from all strata of Gibbsville (a stand-in for his own Pennsylvanian hometown), the analysis disguised in the ironical story of an affluent local Cadillac dealer's self-destruction.
+His second novel BUtterfield 8 (1935) delves into the relationship of a proud, promiscuous, lower-class woman with an upper-class businessman.

 His first major work to hit a critical and popular snag was Hope of Heaven (1938), taking place in Hollywood, to which he was being drawn as a screenwriter.
 The novella was considered weak and implausible.
 But today it reads as compressed writing of satirical verve, akin to Nathanael West's similarly themed The Day of the Locust (1939).

-But the stories kept coming and O'Hara bounced back in a big way with another novella, cobbled together from a series of short stories taking the form of letters from a self-aggrandizing jazz musician.
-Throughout his career, O'Hara's worst critics have always given him credit as at least a masterful dialogue writer, though often suggesting this is a minor achievement detracting from his serious writing.
+But the short stories always kept coming and O'Hara bounced back in a big way with another novella, cobbled together from a series of short stories taking the form of letters from a self-aggrandizing jazz musician.
+O'Hara's worst critics have always given him credit as at least a masterful dialogue writer, though often suggesting this is a minor achievement detracting from his serious writing.
 Pal Joey (1940) should have squelched that notion.
-Written entirely in one voice narrating a series of letters, it is usually overlooked as a work of literature, but it's a small gem of subtle, disciplined writing, a lesson in how to make a character say more than he thinks he is saying—in how to create a colourful milieu through a single prism.
+Written entirely in one voice narrating a series of letters, it is usually overlooked as literary fiction, but it's a small gem of subtle, disciplined writing, a lesson in how to make a character say more than he thinks he is saying.

 O'Hara also adapted Pal Joey for a stage musical, with Richard Rodgers and Lorenz Hart providing the songs.
 It was a hit on Broadway with Gene Kelly in the lead and has been continually revived ever since.

-It has to be admitted the writing in the 700-plus pages of A Rage to Live is somewhat looser than in O'Hara's earlier novels.
+It has to be admitted the writing in the 700-plus pages of A Rage to Live is looser than in O'Hara's earlier novels.
 At times the characterizations become thin and the narrative disjointed.
 But a canny reader can discover O'Hara expanding upon his past achievements, experimenting with directions in which to take the modern novel.
 Most people's stories in real life are not parcelled out in neat ironies, as in his early novels.
-Most of our lives are not shaped by profound motivations.
-Our personal narratives follow no dramatic arcs; they are rambling and repetitive, with abrupt breaks of deaths, illnesses, and infidelities.
-How much of this could O'Hara get across with a minimum of obvious artifice?
-And using just the language we all speak?
-And the surface minutiae of life we all experience?
+Our lives are not always shaped by profound motivations, O'Hara seems to be saying.
+Our personal narratives follow few dramatic arcs.
+They are rambling and repetitive, with abrupt breaks of deaths, illnesses and infidelities.
+O'Hara is seeing how much he can get across with a minimum of obvious artifice.
+Using just the language we all speak.
+The surface minutiae of life we all experience?

-His next few novels generally plow the same fields, with the same or greater success.
+His next few novels generally plow the same fields, with similar or greater success.
 O'Hara kept going back to the time and place he was determined to record for posterity in detail: the first half of the twentieth century in America.
-Ten North Frederick (1955) and From the Terrace (1958) are both sprawling, thick novels following the travails of rich dysfunctional families.
-The former won the National Book Award and the latter is O'Hara's own favourite—a massive 900-page opus filled with continuous pages of dialogue, usually rambling but sporadically engaging.
+Ten North Frederick (1955) and From the Terrace (1958) are both thick, untidy novels following the travails of rich dysfunctional families.
+The former won the National Book Award and the latter is O'Hara's own favourite—a massive 900-page opus filled with continuous pages of sporadically engaging dialogue.

 The big screen